 Such an understanding about religion was denied by the anthropological findings of Malinowski, E.B.
 Tylor, and others.
 They reported that the primitive tribes had definite ideas about the origin of religion.
 Their approach was functional.
 In fact, the origin or religion is explained by two perspectives.
 One is functional and second is dialectical, that is, Marxist.
 The religion which originated from tribals says that when the Trobriand islanders went for fishing in the sea they were confronted with several unforeseen hazards.
 This motivated the tribals to express their belief to magic and super natural.
 Because there was need for religion their emerged religion.
-In this lesson we will discuss the origin of religion from the perspective of Durkheim and Max Weber.
+In this lesson we will discuss the origin of religion from the perspective of functionalism.
+It is here also that we will examine the evolution of religion from the perspective of Durkheim and Max Weber.